 Lodging: Our lodging will be basic, but comfortable.
 Bathrooms will be shared and will have a western style toilet and a shower that might, if one is very lucky, have warm water.

 Food: We will eat most of our meals in restaurants that cater to travelers and use the highest health standards possible.
 We will enjoy a wide range of food that might include burritos, pizza, eggs and toast, oatmeal, yogurt, rice and beans, sandwiches, pasta, smoothies and stews.
 During our service days, our community hosts will prepare meals for us.
 Most of our meals will be vegetarian, and we ask that students bring an open mind and a spirit of curiosity to each meal.

 Health and Safety: All hostels, restaurants, work sites, cultural experiences, outdoor activities, group programs, drivers and guides have been carefully selected to provide students with an experience that is as safe as possible.
 Students and families are encouraged to consider the level of risk of any adventure before participating in this program, and we advise everyone to understand the personal responsibility accepted by both the participant and the participant’s family (including the zero tolerance drug and alcohol policy and other guidelines outlined separately in our Community Understandings).

 Reservations: We hope to be able to offer this experience to all those who are interested, yet because spaces are limited, we encourage you to begin the application process as soon as possible.
 The first step is to complete an application.
 Next, we’ll set up a time to talk with you about the program and answer any questions you might have.
-To hold your spot on the team, you will need to submit all the required forms and a non-refundable deposit of $750 by November 28, 2018.
+To hold your spot on the team, you and your parent will need to submit all the required forms by December 18, 2018.
 The full balance is due by January 12, 2019.
 Parents should be familiar with Worlds of Light’s Terms and Conditions which outlines important information including our cancellation and refund policies.

 Day 1: Departure